Discovery learning: Enhanced discovery learning

 Another aspect of enhanced discovery learning is allowing the learner to generate ideas about a topic along the way and then having students explain their thinking.
-A teacher who asks the students to generate their own strategy for solving a problem may be provided with examples in how to solve similar problems ahead of the discovery learning task.
+A teacher who asks the students to generate their own strategies for solving a problem may be provided with examples in how to solve similar problems ahead of the discovery learning task.
 "A student might come up to the front of the room to work through the first problem, sharing his or her thinking out loud.
-The teacher might question students and help them formulate their thinking into general guidelines for estimation, such as "start by estimating the sum of the highest place-value numbers".
+The teacher might question students and help them formulate their thinking into general guidelines for estimation, such as 'start by estimating the sum of the highest place-value numbers'.
 As others come to the front of the room to work their way through problems out loud, students can generate and test more rules".